oemof/tespy/docs/tespy_modules/other.rst

 - :code:`label` of type String.
 - :code:`func` which is the function holding the equation to be applied.
-- :code:`deriv` which is the function holding the calculation of the jacobian.
+- :code:`deriv` which is the function holding the calculation of the Jacobian.
 - :code:`conns` which is a list of the connections required by the equation.
   The order of the connections specified in the list is equal to the accessing order in the equation and derivative calculation.